NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 on the regular Hera nodes.

-.. rubric:: Compiling and Building Codes Using mvapich2-gdr Library The MVAPICH2-GDR ( GDR stands for GPUDirect RDMA) from Ohio State University is available for experimentation and testing on the FGA nodes.
+.. rubric:: Compiling and Building Codes Using mvapich2-gdr Library The MVAPICH2-GDR (GDR stands for GPUDirect RDMA) from Ohio State University is available for experimentation and testing on the FGA nodes.

-In order to use this library please keep this in mind:

 **We recommend that compilation be done for FGA applications only on a compute node after obtaining a shell on one of the